alandau/arpspoof/README.md

 `arpspoof` was developed and tested on Windows 10.
 It should work on Windows Vista/7/8/10.
 It does NOT work on Windows XP, since it uses APIs introduced in Vista.

-`arpspoof` uses [WinPcap](https://www.winpcap.org/) to send spoofed packets and forward traffic.
-WinPcap should be installed for `arpspoof` to run.
-Note that Wireshark installs WinPcap by default, so having Wireshark installed should be enough.
+`arpspoof` uses [WinPcap](https://www.winpcap.org/) or [Npcap](https://nmap.org/npcap/) to send spoofed packets and forward traffic.
+WinPcap/Npcap should be installed for `arpspoof` to run.
+Npcap is the more modern one, so it is recommended to use that.
+Note that [Wireshark](https://www.wireshark.org/) installs Npcap by default, so having Wireshark installed should be enough.